 Airport Pick-up Service

-Assistance with making private ground transportation arrangements between the airport and Reggio Emilia for individuals or for groups traveling together is available upon request.
+Assistance with making private ground transportation arrangements between the airport and Reggio Emilia for individuals or for groups traveling together is available.
+A price quote will be provided upon request.
 Cost is additional.

 Photography & Videotape Policy